 Brittany Preston, ’19, enrolled at Meredith College unsure of the career path she wanted to pursue.
-When she graduates in May, she will be headed for a future that was discovered by combining her passions and being in an environment that encouraged her.
+After she graduated from Meredith, she headed for a future that was discovered by combining her passions and being in an environment that encouraged her.

 “As a person who thrives off structure and plans, it was challenging for me to continue to take classes each semester when I had no idea how they would help me figure out what I wanted to do,” said Brittany.

 Melinda Campbell, Brittany’s adviser and head of the Department of Nutrition, Health, and Human Performance, provided constant reassurance that she would find her niche and encouraged her to continue to step out of her comfort zone and take different courses.
 With this support, she found her career path.

 “I soon found a career that could pair my passion for helping people with my love for the human body in occupational therapy,” said Brittany.
 “Through this experience, I learned the importance of vulnerability.
 As I allowed myself to be vulnerable to new subjects and classes, I was able to learn what I liked and disliked in each area to find the perfect career for me.”

 Aside from academics, Brittany uses her passion for helping people to make a difference across campus.
 The Clayton, N.C., native is the Chief Wings and Transfer Adviser, a Meredith Activities Board Publicity co-chair, a member of White Iris Circle, and captain of the Avenging Angels basketball team.